Child's Play (franchise): Child's Play (2019)

 Directed by Lars Klevberg, Child's Play (2019) is a remake and reboot of the original film.
-It is the first and only film to not feature Longtime Chucky actor Brad Dourif.
+It is the first and only film in the franchise to not be written by Don Mancini or feature longtime Chucky actor Brad Dourif.
 It stars Aubrey Plaza, Gabriel Bateman, and Mark Hamill playing new versions of characters from the original film.
-In this film Chucky is not a doll possessed by a serial killer, but instead an AI powered Buddi doll.
+In this film, Chucky is not a doll possessed by a serial killer but instead an AI-powered Buddi one.

 After moving to a new city, young Andy Barclay receives a special present from his mother—a seemingly innocent Buddi doll that becomes his best friend.
 When the doll suddenly takes on a life of its own, Andy unites with other neighborhood children to stop the sinister toy from wreaking havoc.

 Future

 In October 2017, Don Mancini stated that he intends to have Glen and Glenda from Seed of Chucky return in a future film, and acknowledged that most references to that character had been cut from Cult of Chucky.
 Child's Play television series continuation Chucky was released in October 2021 and Mancini said that following the TV show, feature films will continue to be developed in the future.

 In an interview with Bloody Disgusting, Mancini discussed the potential of a Child's Play film set on a train, as well as revealing plans for a crossover film with the A Nightmare on Elm Street franchise, tentatively referred to as Child's Play on Elm Street.

 I would like to do Freddy and Chucky, just because I think they would be a fun double act.
 I'm more really interested in the characters.
 My pitch for Freddy vs. Chucky is Child's Play on Elm Street.
 Chucky ends up in some kid's house on Elm Street, and Chucky and Freddy inevitably meet in the dreamscape.
 Chucky sleeps.
 Why not?
 Chucky sleeps, Chucky dreams.
 And they have this admiration for each other.
 But they realize quickly that Elm Street isn't big enough for the two of them, so in a riff on Dirty Rotten Scoundrels they have a contest: who can kill the most teenagers before the sun comes up?

 Mancini confirmed his intent to make the crossover film, describing it as "cool and doable", saying that the film would be titled Child's Play on Elm Street and that he was in discussion with New Line Cinema about the film.
 The foundation for a crossover film was previously laid in Bride of Chucky, in which Freddy Krueger's bladed glove had appeared in the Lockport police evidence depository at the beginning of the film.

+In March 2024, Don Mancini announced he is in early stages of development on a new Chucky movie that would work in tandem with the series.
+In September the same year, Mancini assured the franchise's continuation despite the cancellation of the television series.